What does it take to make a living as a musician?

 “If you have a business mind then you can also make money by helping people ‘find’ musicians e.g an agent or a fixer.
 Even a promoter of live events.
 Be honest with yourself.
 Are you actually good enough to perform or do your talents lie elsewhere in the music industry?
 Having a passion and drive for music is a must but you don’t have to be the one playing to make money.”

 There you have it, it’s more than just your talent and having that dream that takes you to your goal.
 Be diverse, work hard, be willing to adapt, gig as much as you can and consider all your talents.
 Thanks Steve for the great advice.

 Next up is Samantha Walker, our bass guitar tutor, who is also a gigging, touring, recording musician.
 She has worked professionally in the music industry since 1998 performing Bass/Guitar/Vocals.
 This includes Live Gigs and tours in Europe, Japan, Israel, US, and the Caribbean.
 Here is some of her valuable advice that she gained from personal experience in the industry.
-She is currently the lead singer and bassist in an all female rock band called JOANovARC, who have seen many successes.
+She was the lead singer and bassist in an all female rock band called JOANovARC, who have seen many successes.
 Check out joanovarc.co.uk

 Sam, you basically get out of bed to rock out for a living, how would you advise musicians eying the possibility of making music a career?

 “I’ve been a full-time working musician for 16 years.
 Through my experience of gigging, touring, recording, teaching, session work, songwriting and being signed to a major label I have learned that there are some very important factors that you need to be a sustainable working musician.
 These include drive and passion, self-discipline, dedication, and application.
 Remember you will not just be a working musician but you are your own boss in many respects.”